 This recipe is adapted from a slow cooker recipe in a wonderful new cookbook, Fast to the Table Freezer Cookbook: Freezer-Friendly Recipes and Frozen Food Shortcuts, from my good friend and fellow Utah blogger, Becky from Vintage Mixer.

 The reason I’m excited to share the cookbook on Pressure Cooking Today is the great freezing tips at the front of the cookbook.
+Freezer meals make dinner prep so quick and easy!

 Becky also talks about freezing in other containers, jars and rigid plastic containers.
-I know many pressure cooker enthusiast freeze their stock in round containers that fit easily in the pressure cooker so they can pressure cook the stock without thawing.
+I know many pressure cooker enthusiasts freeze their stock in round containers that fit easily in the pressure cooker so they can pressure cook the stock without thawing.
 Pressure Cook Recipes uses ice cube trays to freeze their pressure cooker stock.

 I’d love to hear your tips for freezing the great meals you’re whipping up in your pressure cooker.
 Leave me a comment with you best freezing tips.